 And yet, Dawn Of Justice really isn’t all bad.
 There are scenes that rope you back in, largely as a result of the intelligent placement of reliable veterans in the cast.
 Kevin Costner, Diane Lane, Laurence Fishburne, and Jeremy Irons all deliver with effortless professionalism.
 None of them have huge roles, but each of their scenes is gripping enough to help you forgive whatever nonsense came just before.
 Relative newcomer Gal Gadot is also terrific as Diana Prince, though I can’t help feeling her skimpy Wonder Woman outfit is a backwards step for those who believe superhero films have been sexist.

 All in all, it’s not the most difficult film to sit through, but that’s as far as the praise can go.
 You may see one or two worse movies in 2016, but it still feels like it’s about time the studios removed Zack Snyder from superhero projects.
 It’s just not working out.
+If you are a big fan Domingo has tasty Superman T-Shirts in various colours.

 Image via Facebook